yingyang0729/HW3_QuizHomework/README.md

 ## Usage

 TODO: The quiz game is for homework 3.
-Moreover, people can use the quiz to test themselves which animal they are.
-The quiz result will show their personality and characteristics, which is so interested.
+At first, people can use the quiz to test themselves which Marvel characters they are.
+Moreover,the quiz result also show which animal stands for their inner personality.
+Then the quiz result combines the Marvel characters and animal personalities to explain the details of the tester's characteristics, which is so helpful to understand themselves.

 ## Contributing